 Quality of Service (QoS) provides the means to guarantee a certain level of a specified resource to selected traffic on a network.
-Quality can be defined as e.g. a maintained level of bandwidth, low latency, no packet losses, etc. The main benefits of a QoS-aware network can be summarized as:
+Quality can be defined as a maintained level of bandwidth, low latency, and no packet losses.
+The main benefits of a QoS-aware network are: